Spider-Man (2002 film): Casting

-Nicolas Cage, Jason Isaacs and John Malkovich were considered for the role of Norman Osborn/Green Goblin, but turned down the role.
-Willem Dafoe was cast as Norman Osborn/Green Goblin in November 2000.
-Raimi met with Dafoe while he was filming a movie in Spain.
-He felt attracted at the prospect of working with Raimi and the idea of making a comic book movie.
-Dafoe insisted on wearing the uncomfortable costume as he felt that a stuntman would not convey the character's necessary body language.
+Nicolas Cage, Jason Isaacs, John Malkovich and Billy Bob Thornton were considered for the role of Norman Osborn/Green Goblin, but all turned it down.
+Willem Dafoe was selected for the part in November 2000.
+He was intrigued by the prospect of working with Raimi and by the idea of a film based on comic books.
+He insisted on wearing the Green Goblin costume himself, as he felt that a stuntman would not convey the character's necessary body language.
 The 580-piece suit took half an hour to put on.